CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/content/ExpandingMekanism.md

 ## "MekaTweaker"

 Mekanism adds it's fair share of chemicals, which you must have encoutered while playing with it:
-Gases, pigments, slurries and infusion types.
+Gases, Infuse Types, Pigments, and Slurries.

 In the old age of 1.12.2, adding custom gases was only a thing MekaTweaker, an addon mod could do.
-However, after some time, Mekanism now adds a proper system to add custom chemicals through CraftTweaker and it's own CraftTweaker [loader](/zencode/Preprocessors/LoaderPreprocessor).
+However, as of Mekanism V10.1, Mekanism now has native support for adding custom chemicals through CraftTweaker and it's own [CraftTweaker loader](/zencode/Preprocessors/LoaderPreprocessor).

 The name of this custom loader is: `mekanismcontent`, don't forget it at the top of the file!